 - Reducing viral hepatitis-related morbidity and mortality

-- Reducing viral hepatitis-related disparities
+- Reducing disparities in outcomes

 - Establishing comprehensive national viral hepatitis surveillance